-How to Get the Most Out Of These Notes
+How to Get the Most Out of These Notes

-These notes are provided so you can pay attention and participate in class without having to worry about writing everything down.
+These notes are provided so you can preview topics before you learn about them in class.
+This way, you can pay attention and participate in class without having to worry about writing everything down.
 However, because active listening, participation and note-taking improve your ability to understand and remember, it is important that you interact with these notes and the discussion.